 The rule of thumb in ergonomic wardrobe design is to place the most-used items at eye level, and less-used ones at the bottom.
 Lastly, put your least-used items on the highest shelves.

 It is recommended to have shelves of at least 30cm (12 in) wide and 35cm (14 in) deep as it is the average size of folded clothes.
 This size will allow you to stack your clothes right to the top without having to reach to the back.

-Mix of open shelving and drawers
+3. Have a mix of open shelving and drawers

 Drawers generally add more cost to your built-in wardrobe because of the extra materials and installation needed for drawer runners, drawer fronts, and handles.